...

 What Is Career Counseling?

-They’ll listen carefully to your opinions and preferences, assess your skills and experience, and make suggestions.
-For example, they may suggest career options and job search tactics.
+Career counselors will listen carefully to your opinions and preferences, assess your skills and experience, and make suggestions.
+For example, they may suggest suitable career options and job search tactics.
 Or you might receive advice on crafting better cover letters and updating your resume to impress potential employers.

 The key here is that this service is typically advice-based; you’ll pay to receive suggestions and guidance.